Veteran Job Finder

 Approach the Veteran Job Search with Caution

 Be cautious as you submit your information through the internet and make sure you are using well-known and credible or trustworthy job sites for your search.
-The VA reports that veterans looking for work are especially vulnerable to hiring scams, and their activity and public profiles on legitimate job search sites can attract the attention of fake job recruiters and other con artists.
+The VA reports that veterans looking for work are especially vulnerable to hiring scams and fake job offers, and their activity and public profiles on legitimate job search sites can attract the attention of fake job recruiters and other con artists.

 The last thing you want to happen is for a spam, scam or fraudulent site to get a hold of your information and use it in ways you didn’t authorize.
 A veterans’ specialist with Hire Heroes USA suggests veterans should watch out for three common job scams: